Inhaler Breathe In The Open Wide Of London’s O2 Academy Brixton

 “You’re in the darkness now London” Hewson calls, the academy lights dimming as the group tear straight into storming Open Wide cut Eddie In The Darkness, the crowd readily singing along with a tune they’ve only been exposed to for just 6 days.
 Bouncy A Question Of You is up next, the band barely taking a breath between numbers, Hewson and Jenkinson duelling guitars in a style we’re more accustomed to from metal bands rather than for airy indie-pop tunes.

-Elijah Hewson of Inhaler @ Brixton Academy
+Elijah Hewson of Inhaler @ O2 Academy Brixton

 A one-two punch from their debut LP is delivered next by way of Totally and When It Breaks, the older tunes eliciting screams from the audience.
 The former is led by 1980s keyboard chords from Lambert, the crowd’s singing audibly louder as they sing: “Why does it hurt me so much?” so much that Hewson hands the closing bars over to them.

-New album cut Little Things kicks off with menacing guitars before diving into a jangly singalong that will, no doubt, be a firm favourite of arenas and festival stages but it is rousing X-Ray that washes supremely over the Brixton Academy crowd, certainly a stand-out from the Open Wide LP, it’s opening bars met with screaming enthusiasm, Hewson’s raw vocals singing “Feels like heaven” atop glorious hooks echoed back to him by the crowd.
+New album cut Little Things kicks off with menacing guitars before diving into a jangly singalong that will, no doubt, be a firm favourite of arenas and festival stages but it is rousing X-Ray that washes supremely over the O2 Academy Brixton crowd, certainly a stand-out from the Open Wide LP, it’s opening bars met with screaming enthusiasm, Hewson’s raw vocals singing “Feels like heaven” atop glorious hooks echoed back to him by the crowd.
 “I will chain myself to your soul” he croons.

 Organs welcome debut album tune My King Will Be Kind, “This is a song about boys” Hewson introduces, singing along with Jenkinson’s guitar intro.
 Who’s Your Money On?
 (Plastic House) is reminiscent of Imagine Dragons’ 2012 single Amsterdam, Robert Keating hooky basslines delivering that extra dimension, as does Hewson’s gorgeous falsetto during the song’s slow-drive extended outro – it’s hard not to focus on that vocal, Hewson does stem from some pedigree after all (his dad is one Paul Hewson – AKA U2’s Bono!).
 And while this fact has, and will continue to, draw nepotism commentary, it is truly Hewson’s Jr.’s raw talent as a singer, songwriter and frontman that has battled that stigma to rise to tonight’s elevation (pun possibly intended).